Sunday, December 14, 2025

 Add honey, orange juice and soy sauce to the pan.

-ring the liquid ingredients up to a boil.
+Turn the heat up slightly and bring the liquid ingredients up to a boil.

 Turn the heat back down to medium-high until the sauce is thickened (about 3 minutes).
 Add shrimp back to the pan.